 This Journal publishes Case Report, Brief Report/Short Communication, Research Articles, Review Articles, Systematic Review (Meta-Analysis), and Letter to the Editor

 • Case Report: A case report is a case study, case report, or other description of a case that should contain a structured/nonstructured abstract.
 Case reports should comprise sections including Introduction, Case Presentation, and Conclusions in Abstract, and Case Presentation, and Discussion in the text.

-• Brief Report/Short Communication: Short reports are usually a concise format used to report significant improvements to existing methods, a new practical application, or a new tool or resource.
+• Brief Report/Short Communication: Short reports are usually a concise format used to report significant improvements to the existing methods, a new practical application, or a new tool or resource.
 These need to be reported quickly as the need to communicate such findings is very high.
 Short communication should comprise sections including a structured abstract of 200 words maximum.
-A brief report should comprise sections of Introduction, Materials and Methods, Results and Discussion.
+A brief report should comprise sections of Introduction, Materials and Methods, Results, and Discussion.

 • Research Articles: Research article or “Original Article” is a detailed study reporting original research conducted by the author.
-For the research article, traditional division into sections is required: Title, Keywords, Addresses and which author address for correspondence, Structured abstract, Background, Objectives, Materials and Methods, Results, Discussion, Conclusion (optional), Acknowledgements and References, Legends for Figures and Tables.
+For the research article, the traditional division into sections is required: Title, Keywords, Addresses and which author address for correspondence, Structured abstract, Background, Objectives, Materials, and Methods, Results, Discussion, Conclusion (optional), Acknowledgements and References, Legends for Figures and Tables.

-• Review Articles: In a review article both abstract and text of the manuscript, include following items:
+• Review Articles: In a review article both abstract and text of the manuscript, include the following items:

 ◊ Context: Include 1 or 2 sentences describing the clinical question or issue and its importance in clinical practice or public health.